- Follow Irina's Poetry Corner on WordPress.com

 Posted in Haiku

-Tagged Australia, clean air, Doing our bit for the Environment, eucalyptus tree, form poetry, gumtree, Haiku, Irina Dimitric, nature, photography, photos, poetry, poetry/photography, sapling
+Tagged Australia, clean air, Doing our bit for the Environment, eucalyptus tree, form poetry, gumtree, Haiku, nature, Novel, photography, photos, poetry, poetry/photography, sapling

 7 Comments